pglezen/dpx5cjwt/readme.md

 to transmit the public key.
 Instead, it relies on information local to the appliance to identify a key on the appliance.
-This information can be use to retrieve a configured certificate on another appliance.
+This information can be used to retrieve a configured certificate on another appliance.
 But the local key information is not much use for other systems wishing to verify the JWT.